Local Computation: Lower and Upper Bounds: Local Computation: Upper Bounds

 \subsection{Distributed Vertex Cover Algorithm}

 The MVC problem appears to be an ideal starting point for studying distributed approximation algorithms.
-In particular, MVC does not involve the aspect of \emph{symmetry breaking} which is so crucial in more complex combinatorial problems.
+In particular, as long as we are willing to pay a factor of $2$ in the approximation ratio, MVC does not involve the aspect of \emph{symmetry breaking} which is so crucial in more complex combinatorial problems.
 The fractional relaxation of the MVC problem asks for a value $x_i\geq 0$ for every node $v_i\in V$ such that the sum of all $x_i$ is minimized and such that for every edge $\set{v_i,v_j}$, $x_i+x_j\geq 1$.
-A factional solution can be turned into an integer solution by rounding up all nodes with a fractional value at least $1/2$.
+A fractional solution can be turned into an integer solution by rounding up all nodes with a fractional value at least $1/2$.
 This increases the approximation ratio by at most a factor of $2$.
 Moreover, any maximal matching is a $2$-approximation for MVC and hence, the randomized parallel algorithm for maximal matching by Israeli et al. provides a $2$-approximation in time $O(\log n)$ with high probability \cite{israeli86}.
 This indicates that the amount of locality required in order to achieve a constant approximation for MVC is bounded by $O(\log n)$.
-In this section, we present a simple distributed algorithm that places an upper bound on the achievable trade-off between time-complexity and approximation ratio for the minimum vertex cover problem.
+In this section, we present a simple distributed algorithm that places an upper bound on the achievable trade-off between time complexity and approximation ratio for the minimum vertex cover problem.

 Specifically, the algorithm comes with a parameter $k$, which can be any integer larger than 0.
 The algorithm's time complexity---and hence its locality---is $O(k)$ and its approximation ratio depends inversely on $k$.
 The larger $k$, the better the achieved global approximation.